-- Hiring new employees is a time-consuming process which can be very expensive for employers.
+- Hiring new employees is a time-consuming process that can be very expensive for employers.
 In such a case, employers need to have high engagement of employees at their workplace.
-That way, they could be able to retain their top-performing employees and decrease the turnover rates for their organisation.
+That way, they could be able to retain their top-performing employees and decrease the turnover rates for their organization.

-- Engaged employees are more efficient in their work, and they could do much better for the interest of organisations.
+- Engaged employees are more efficient in their work, and they could do much better for the interest of organizations.
 According to research, engaged employees are 17% more productive than disengaged employees.

-- Having engaged employee can also help you earn the employees’ loyalty.
+- Having employee engagement can also help you earn the employees’ loyalty.
 Loyal employees are always thoughtful toward the best interests of the company.

 These are some of the benefits of having engaged employees.
-If you also want to enhance employee engagement in your organisation, then here you can learn about- how to engage your employees?
+If you also want to enhance employee engagement in your organization, then here you can learn about- how to engage your employees.

 Ways to Engage Your Employees:

-You can’t expect high engagement and productivity from newly joined employees who have recently started working in your company.
-In such a case, the organisation needs to make sure that they are onboarding their employees properly and giving them opportunities to grow their skills.
+You can’t expect high employee engagement and productivity from newly joined employees who have recently started working in your company.
+In such a case, the organization needs to make sure that they are onboarding their employees properly and giving them opportunities to grow their skills.

 In the workplace, employees want to have suitable flexibility with timing and location.
-Usually, employers don’t trust their employees that they could complete their task without having watchful eyes, which is also true up to some extent.
+Usually, employers don’t trust their employees that they can complete their tasks without having watchful eyes, which is also true to some extent.
 However, based on research, employees with flexible timing hours are more efficient at their work.

 A charity can bring smiles to many people.
-While it can also help you to earn respect from employees.
-You can also encourage your employees to be a part of a charitable project and help for the great cause to bring happiness for more people.
+It can also help you to earn respect from employees.
+You can also encourage your employees to be a part of a charitable project and help for a great cause to bring happiness to more people.